Koushikmani/sofar/README.md

 ## Installation Setup

-  This package is developed with the ROS2 Humble to install this follow the official documentation [Github Pages](https://docs.ros.org/en/humble/index.html)
+  This package is developed with the ROS2 Humble to install this follow the official documentation [Ros2](https://docs.ros.org/en/humble/index.html)

  OS Version:Ubuntu22.04